lu-group/federated-sciml/README.md

 # Federated scientific machine learning for approximating functions and solving differential equations with data heterogeneity

-The data and code for the paper [H. Zhang, L. Liu, K. Weng, & L. Lu.
-Federated scientific machine learning for approximating functions and solving differential equations with data heterogeneity](https://ieeexplore.ieee.org/document/11053778)
+The data and code for the paper H. Zhang, L. Liu, K. Weng, & L. Lu.
+[Federated scientific machine learning for approximating functions and solving differential equations with data heterogeneity.](https://ieeexplore.ieee.org/document/11053778) IEEE Transactions on Neural Networks and Learning Systems, 2025.

 ## Datasets